3manuek/3manuek/content/about/about.md

 - Postgres vs MongoDB `10k U$S` automated benchmark, IaaC (Hashicorp echosystem, AWS provider based).
 - Google Cloud as Partner.
 - **ARM** support and automation implementation.
-- **AWS**'s [Babelfish for Postgres](https://github.com/babelfish-for-postgresql) project, as a Developer Advocate for the Open Source version.
+- Worked in the **AWS**'s [Babelfish for Postgres](https://github.com/babelfish-for-postgresql) team, as a Developer Advocate for the Open Source version.
+  - Provided patches, building, testing of [Babelfish for Postgres](https://babelfishpg.org).
+  - Lectured training for the team about the Postgres Hook Ecosystem.
 - Also provided trainings, and consultancy in a variety of customers such as  **Gitlab**, **American Express**, **Nutanix**, **BBM (Blackberry)**, **Conrad Electronics**, **ARM**, **Microsoft**, and **Postmates**.
 - **stcpay** Architecture design and Technical Leader of the Database Project.